 The historic center of Bruges is considered a UNESCO World Heritage Site because most of the buildings are at least several centuries old.
-There are many amazing things to see in this charming city, but the first one on your list should be the Markt.
+There are many amazing things to see in this charming city, but the first one on your list should be the Markt, the Belfry of Bruges and the Groenerei.
 The central square is the heart of the city and in the winter it boasts one of the best Christmas Markets in Europe.

 The Bruges City Hall is also an impressive sight with its Gothic exterior and tall towers.
-And we can’t forget about the museums – from the Sint-Janshospitaal that is situated in an 11th-century hospital to the Frietmuseum that tells the story of the origin of the Belgian fry, and many others in between.
+And we can’t forget about the museums – from the Sint-Janshospitaal which is situated in an 11th-century hospital to the Frietmuseum which tells the story of the origin of the Belgian fry, and many others in between.

 Breakfast food connoisseurs are very familiar with the delicious Belgian waffles.
 They are light, fluffy, and can hold more syrup than the traditional American waffle.
 And for that exact reason, they are the preferred waffle among those of us who really love our syrup.

 But it’s still a waffle and it doesn’t differ that drastically from the classic American one.
 The batter is slightly different as Belgian waffles are traditionally yeast-based.
 They are also lighter and have deeper pockets, but that is attributed to the style of waffle irons that are prevalent in Belgium.

 There are actually two different kinds, the Brussels and the Liege Waffle.
 One is lighter than the other, but you should try them both.